JaydaFM/JaydaFM/README.md

 Side Note * Illustrating and drawing are two of my passions - If you need any doodles, personal or business related feel free to contact me.

-You can find me through the follow:
+You can find me through the following:

 Github - @JaydaFM
 Instagram - @j4jayda